joshwadd/Advanced_Lane_Detection/README.md

             self.right_window.append(right_window)
 ```

-In order to fit these windows to the correct positions in the image, we first take a histogram of pixel count in the lower half of the binary image mask against image column.
-This should give two peaks in the pixel count histogram that can give the x locations to fit the first window of each line.
+In order to fit these windows to the correct x-positions in the image, we first take a histogram of pixel count in the lower half of the binary image mask against image column.
+This should give two peaks in the pixel count histogram that can give the x position to fit the first window of each line.

 F